dabolichin/dabolichin.github.io/src/pages/index.md

 This was my first job in IT, I was performing technical support and customers consultancy for small business utilities.

-I was responsible for:
+In 4Team Corporation I have:

-- Consulting customers about functionality of 4Team software
+- Consulted customers about functionality of 4Team software
-- Solving technical issues, tracking bugs found by customers
+- Solved technical issues, tracking bugs found by customers

 ## Projects